christianniebling/minecraft_instructions/modded_minecraft_instructions.md

 Click on `.minecraft`, create `mods` folder if it does not exist already.

-Add the downloaded mod .jar file to the mods folder.
+Add the downloaded .jars file to the mods folder.

 **Open up the minecraft launcher!**